Davon Benjamin

 Best Fit

-A defensive scheme that values versatility and playmaking in the secondary.
-His skillset is maximized in a system that allows him to play in both man and zone coverages and utilizes his range and instincts.
-Programs that employ multiple defensive back sets and prioritize creating turnovers would be an ideal fit for his talents.
+A defensive scheme that values versatility and interchangeability in the secondary.
+His skills are maximized in a system that allows him to play in both man and zone coverages and utilizes his intelligence by moving him around the formation, from outside corner to nickel and deep safety, to create matchup advantages.

 Player Comparison